How to deal with exam stress

 - Take deep breaths

-To an extent, exam stress affects us all, so you shouldn’t be embarrassed, frustrated or disappointed with yourself if you feel like you need support.
+To an extent, exam stress affects all students, so you shouldn’t be embarrassed, frustrated or disappointed with yourself if you feel like you need support.
 It may not help to speak to other people who are also doing the same course as you in case their worries add to how stressed you feel.

 However, you should consider speaking to your tutor, as they will be able to provide you with help and support with managing stress during the process of completing your course.